What

 researched in the 1980s for predicting software creation.
 400

-write thousands of lines of code a day!
-That is true, but it is not
+me they can write thousands of lines of code a day!
+That is true,

-number is accurate.
+projects confirm this number is accurate.

 First time I analyzed software development was for a project in